 Types of website traffic

-- Referral traffic some from another website, not a search engine, that links to you.
-Social traffic is a type of referral traffic– it usually gets its own bucket, but it’s the same thing.
+- Referral traffic some from another website– not a search engine– that links to you.
+Social traffic is a type of referral traffic; it usually gets its own label, but technically it’s the same thing.

 - Direct traffic is traffic from sources unknown.
 Many times, it’s you, your employees, or even your current customers if you have a customer portal.
 Someone might visit without searching first after a real-world interaction or print ad.
 Or, it might be a link in an email that didn’t get tagged with referring info.